ProSensory/Alex_Game_Libs/README.md

 Not Finished

 Reasons for Starting On Project:
-This Project is for the sole purpose of demonstrating my abilities in Project Design and implementation.
+This Project is for the sole purpose of demonstrating my abilities in Project Design and Implementation.

 What I Am trying to demonstrate in this project:
 1. Independence from usage of external libraries